luoxisteven/Learning-Notes/notes-en/bash-git.md

 # git fetch (fetch updates) + git merge (merge updates).
 git pull origin main  # Pull and merge changes from the main branch

+# Discard all
+git restore .

+# Save all
+git stash

 # Commands for switching branches or restoring file states
 git checkout feature-branch  # Switch to the feature-branch branch